 For the sake of all beings on Earth, human and other-than-human, there is an urgent need to transition away from the industrial growth society and usher in the Great Turning towards a truly just and life-sustaining society.
 At this critical time, everyone has a part to play.

-The impact of the industrial growth society on the planet and people everywhere includes a great deal of collective trauma desperately in need of acknowledgement and healing.
+The impact of the industrial growth society on the planet and people everywhere includes a great deal of collective trauma desperately in need of acknowledgement and collective healing.

 These world-shaping collective traumatic events include wars, violence, slavery, colonialism, genocide, forced migrations, epidemics, intersecting systemic injustices, and massive loss and disruption to ecological systems and processes.